jcmcconnel/rjServer/README.md

   - Great little echo bot, when used locally.
   - Proxied interaction behind Nginx has been demonstrated.
   - HTTP request implementation is in progress
+    - GET requests are working just fine.
+    - POST requests are being read in correctly, and responses are being returned.

 Updates
 ======